omidfarhang/omid.dev/content/posts/2010-10-20-apple-launches-macbook-air-laptop.en.md

 The new OS is designed to take advantage of some of the features of the mobile iOS by bringing them to the desktop.

-&#8220;Lion brings many of the best ideas from the iPad back to the Mac, plus some fresh new ones,&#8221; said Mr Jobs.
+“Lion brings many of the best ideas from the iPad back to the Mac, plus some fresh new ones,” said Mr Jobs.

 The company revealed that Macs will soon have an application store mirroring the one that exists for the iPhone and the iPad.